 The program supports eligible tradespeople who are seeking to, or have recently, established a business.
 It is delivered nationwide across both metropolitan and regional areas by AtoB Program Brokers.

 Many tradespeople operate as subcontractors, sole operators or small businesses.
 To establish a successful business, in addition to their trade specific competencies they also need to develop small business management skills, to ensure they meet business and employment regulations.

 The AtoB Program services are designed for qualified tradespeople who are ready to start-up a new business, or to operate as independent subcontractors.
 It targets tradespeople in trades experiencing skills shortages as defined in the National Skills Needs List.

 AtoB Program Brokers and Services

-The AtoB Program services is administered by organisations, known as AtoB Program Brokers.
-An open tender process to establish a Panel of AtoB Program Brokers has been completed.
+AtoB Program services are administered by organisations, known as AtoB Program Brokers.
 The AtoB Program Broker Panel is available on the AtoB Program Brokers and Services page.

 Three key services will be delivered under the AtoB Program:

 - Selection: promotion and marketing of the AtoB Program and administration of application processes including selection of participants

 - Training: a nationally-recognised qualification in small business management